savannahostrowski/vslive/README.md

 - azure-pipelines
 - aspnet-core
 urlFragment: todo-csharp-cosmos-sql
-name: React Web App with C# API and MongoDB on Azure
+name: React Web App with C# API and SQL on Azure
 description: A complete ToDo app with C# API and Azure Cosmos DB SQL API for storage.
 Uses Azure Developer CLI (azd) to build, deploy, and monitor
 ---
 <!-- YAML front-matter schema: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main#supported-metadata-fields-for-readmemd -->

-# React Web App with C# API and MongoDB on Azure
+# React Web App with C# API and SQL on Azure

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=446558288&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestUs2)
 [![Open in Remote - Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/azure-samples/todo-csharp-cosmos-sql)

-A blueprint for getting a React web app with a C# API and a MongoDB database running on Azure.
+A blueprint for getting a React web app with a C# API and a SQL database running on Azure.
 The blueprint includes sample application code (a ToDo web app) which can be removed and replaced with your own application code.
 Add your own source code and leverage the Infrastructure as Code assets (written in Bicep) to get up and running quickly.

 Let's jump in and get this up and running in Azure.
 When you are finished, you will have a fully functional web app deployed to the cloud.
 In later steps, you'll see how to setup a pipeline and monitor the application.